molepigeon/think-2406-lab/2_container_registry/4_kubernetes.md

     kubectl create secret docker-registry think-registry-demo --docker-server registry.ng.bluemix.net --docker-username iamapikey --docker-password <apikey> --docker-email a@b.com
     ```

-2. As with the default Image Pull Secrets, you can add your new Image Pull Secret to the default Service Account so that you don't have to manually add the secret to each pod that you run.
-You can do this interactively or by using `kubectl patch`.
+2. Add your new Image Pull Secret to the default Service Account so that you don't have to manually add the secret to each pod that you run.

-    1. Option 1: Edit the default Service Account interactively, and add your new secret to the list:

-        1. Open the default Service Account for editing.
-The default editor for `kubectl edit` is `vim`.

-            ```bash
-            kubectl edit sa default
-            ```

-        2. Add the following YAML to the bottom of the existing `imagePullSecrets` list.
-In vim, press `I` to enter insert mode.

-            ```yaml
-            - name: think-registry-demo
-            ```

-        3. Save and close the file.

-    2. Option 2: Patch the default Service Account. `kubectl patch` allows you to specify a patch, in this case a JSON patch, to apply to the resource.
-You can use this to automate rollouts.

     ```bash
     kubectl patch sa default --type="json" --patch '[{"op":"add", "path":"/imagePullSecrets/-", "value": {"name":"think-registry-demo"}}]'
     ```

 ## Starting a pod